RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
-Contains SQL code for reuse and projects.
-Structured Query Language is a non procedural language used to manipulate data (DQL) and databases (DDL and DML).
-There are many RDBMSs such as Oracle, MS SQL Server, MySQL, and MariaDB.
+SQL is used to manipulate data (DQL) and databases (DDL, DML, and DCL).
+There are many RDBMSs such as Oracle which uses PL/SQL, MS SQL Server, MySQL, and MariaDB.

 ## 1. Data Query Language (DQL)
 Commands to retrieve and manipulate data from db.
 Shows functions and create custom measures and Calc Columns. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf